-A levels: AAA including Spanish (general studies and critical thinking not accepted)
+A levels: AAA including Spanish and excluding general studies and critical thinking

 The Law National Aptitude Test (LNAT)

 All applicants, including mature and overseas applicants, must take the Law National Aptitude Test (LNAT) exam.

 The role of LNAT is to act as a second filter to distinguish between large numbers of similarly qualified applicants - it does not act as a replacement for A levels and/or other qualifications.